Warning! This subjects requires on campus attendance. Refer to Special Requirements for more information.

 In this subject students will undertake a series of interactive, application focused practical exercises that apply foundational knowledge of biochemistry, physiology and human nutrition.
 The aim of the subject is to instil concepts, knowledge and skills that will enable the application of these principles within a laboratory environment.

-Students will be required to spend 10 working days (Mon-Fri) at the Bundoora Campus of La Trobe University to complete an intensive block of practical laboratory classes.
+Students will be required to spend 10 working days (Mon - Fri) at the Bundoora campus at La Trobe University to complete an intensive block of practical laboratory classes.
 Students are responsible for costs associated with travel and accommodation while completing the intensive.